SABZAK96/1800_202610_DTC3/README.md

 - **Static event data**: Events are pre-loaded into Firestore and not pulled from a live external API, because we don't have access to real FIFA events for 2026.
 - **Friends feature is UI-only**: The friends page displays a mockup but friend requests, syncing, and removal are not connected to the database.
-- **User preferences not applied**: The settings page collects interests, budget, and transportation preferences but they don't currently influence event recommendations or filtering.
-- **Limited filtering**: The explore page only filters by event tag; no filtering by price range, date, or location.
+- **"Invite friends" button is non-functional**: The button appears on each calendar event card but has no logic attached to it.
 - **No password reset or email verification**: Users cannot recover accounts or verify their email address.
 - **No real-time notifications**: No reminders or alerts for upcoming events, friend requests, or new event matches.
-- **Profile photo upload is non-functional**: The UI exists but uploading a profile image is not implemented.

 ### Future Work

 - **Functional friends system**: Complete friend requests, event syncing between friends, and viewing friends' calendars.
 - **Preference-based recommendations**: Use saved settings (interests, budget, transportation) to surface personalized event suggestions on the home page.
-- **Advanced filtering**: Add filters for price range, date range, and distance from the user's location.
+- **Advanced filtering**: Add filters for date range and distance from the user's location.
 - **Notification system**: Email or push notifications for upcoming events in the user's calendar.
 - **Multi-event map view**: Show all nearby events on a single map with clickable markers.
 - **RSVP / attendance tracking**: Let users officially register for events and see capacity.